gillian-guide/gillian-guide.github.io/docs/en/downgrading/downgrading-the-game.md

 ???+ info "Complete Edition (1.2.0.59)"

-    This is the latest version of the game, which you normally receive when installing the game on :material-steam:Steam or :simple-rockstargames: Rockstar Games Launcher. ==This version should be preferred if you want the **best singleplayer campaign experience.**==
+    This is the latest version of the game, which you normally receive when installing the game on :material-steam: Steam or :simple-rockstargames: Rockstar Games Launcher. ==This version should be preferred if you want the **best singleplayer campaign experience.**==

     ??? quote "Pros and cons"
         !!! success ""